Do breast implants come with an expiry date?

 A qualified surgeon who has years of experience and who takes the time to discuss every aspect of the surgery with you before you make any decision, will never encourage you to make a decision under pressure and will talk through potential complications as part of the consultation process.

-If you’re thinking about having breast surgery, get in touch with my friendly team:
+If you’re thinking about having breast augmentation Birmingham, get in touch with my friendly team: